devopsnov23/mysql-training/Topics/6/01-Queries.md

 ### Assignment
 1. Name some advantages and disadvantages to generating an "IN" list with another SELECT statement.
 2. Use a subquery to find the books that are published by Sunshine Publishers.
 3. Find all editors who have written books that were published.

-### Assignment
+4. Code a SELECT statement that shows a book title and ytd_sales for books whose ytd_sales is greater that the smallest value for zip code on the author table.
+(Not useful, but fun.)
+5. Code a SELECT statement to see which editors are getting paid the highest salary.